AudioClip

 .Play();

-Retrieves the audio clip with the script name "aExplosion" and play it if it exists.
+Retrieves the audio clip with the script name stored in an object's custom property, and plays it.

 Compatibility: Supported by AGS 3.6.1 and later versions.